 Fig. 3.1.
-"Chalking the Universal Declaration of Human Rights 2015" by University of Essex

-Society informs the definitions for when an illness can be considered a disability, eligibility for insurance and medical coverage, what illnesses are perceived as legitimate, when the reality of an illness is questioned, and what illnesses are stigmatized.2 These social constructs can, in themselves, contribute to differentiation in individual health as well as stereotypes, prejudice, and discrimination.
+"Chalking the Universal Declaration of Human Rights 2015" by University of Essex perceived as legitimate, when the reality of an illness is questioned, and what illnesses are stigmatized.
+These social constructs can, in themselves, contribute to differentiation in individual health as well as stereotypes, prejudice, and discrimination.
 Sociologist Erving Goffman said, "Stigma is a process by which the reaction of others spoils normal identity."
 A disease or illness that is "stigmatized" is one in which there is some societal disapproval or questioning of the integrity of people who have the disease, which can also include medical professionals and the person with the disease stigmatizing themselves.